-1. At spud of the third well (the AJ-1 well drilled in 1988 being the first and only well drilled on Block 2B to date), pay \$0.5 million in cash or common shares of the Company valued at that time;

-2. At spud of the fourth well, pay \$0.5 million in cash or common shares of the Company valued at that time; and a. pay \$0.5 million in cash or common shares of the Company valued at that time; or b. in the event that a predetermined level of reserves is achieved, issue up to 20 million common shares of the Company depending on the amount of reserves at that time.
+- 1. At spud of the third well (the AJ-1 well drilled in 1988 being the first and only well drilled on Block 2B to date), pay \$0.5 million in cash or common shares of the Company valued at that time; - 2.
+At spud of the fourth well, pay \$0.5 million in cash or common shares of the Company valued at that time; and - 3.
+At declaration of commerciality by the joint operating committee, either; - a. pay \$0.5 million in cash or common shares of the Company valued at that time; or - b. in the event that a predetermined level of reserves is achieved, issue up to 20 million common shares of the Company depending on the amount of reserves at that time.